GautierArcin/mw-hackaton-2023/README.md

 ## Technologies used :
 * 🔥 Next.js for Static Site Generation
   *  Based on [this boilerplate](https://github.com/ixartz/Next-js-Boilerplate).
-* 🤖 Chat-gpt for content generation
+* 🤖 Chat-gpt and DALL-E for content generation

 ## Deploying one yourself